DanyKrk/Trucks_Website/README.md

 2. Specify the URL of the used API in the src/app/interfaces/constatns.ts file.
 3. While being in the Trucks_Website folder run the "ng serve" command.

 The website should run after you complete the steps.
-To view the website you should enter the URL specified in the response to the "ng serve" command (usually http://localhost:4200/).
+To view the website you should enter using the browser the URL specified in the response to the "ng serve" command (usually http://localhost:4200/).